microbit-foundation/cctd-ml-machine/microbit/v1/README.md

 **Note!** When changing the target using the command above, you must have acquired the build target from lancaster, otherwise you have to copy the `./.yotta.json` file above in order to download it.

+### 503 Server Error: Service Unavailable for url:

+To fix this simply copy the target from above, and run the docker build command.
+Do NOT run `yotta target ...` again!
+This will undo the target and the error will occur again.

 ### Configuring the Micro:bit

 In the root of the project the file `./config.json` we have the configurations for the MicroBit, allowing us to enable Bluetooth.
-In the `./source/examples` folder we find example configs.
-These must be placed at the root of the project to be included at build time.
+See the [samples project](https://github.com/lancaster-university/microbit-samples) for examples.

 ## Building the project